 Understand Open Space Versus Vacant Land

 This distinction is especially important in the Tucson market.
 Open space, conservation land, and protected viewsheds can make a premium view more durable.
-Pima County’s long-range planning emphasizes preserving open-space areas and coordinating land-use decisions to protect natural and cultural resources, as described in Pima Prospers 2025.
+The Town of Marana’s long-range planning emphasizes preserving open-space areas and coordinating land-use decisions to protect natural and cultural resources.

-A great luxury view in Tucson should work in the evening as well as in daylight.
+A great luxury view in Marana should work in the evening as well as in daylight.
 This is one of the region’s defining advantages.
-Tucson and Pima County have outdoor-lighting rules designed to preserve access to the dark night sky, reduce excessive lighting, and support the region’s astronomical and environmental goals, according to the outdoor lighting code.
+The Town of Marana has outdoor-lighting rules designed to preserve access to the dark night sky, reduce excessive lighting, and support the region’s astronomical and environmental goals.

 What to Notice in the Evening